More Than Glorified Janitors – Selling the Value of the Facility Team

 Market the Value of Facilities

-• Sell the Facilities Department – Aside from the face-to-face interactions in the workplace, which can be few and far between with today’s global workforce, you need to identify and leverage other medium that market the facilities team.
+• Sell the Facilities Department – Aside from the face-to-face interactions in the workplace, which can be few and far between with today’s global workforce, you need to identify and leverage other mediums that market the facilities team.
 Some examples include:

 • OldSchool – Not all folks use social media, thus the “old school” approach of a poster board or corkboard is something to consider as well.
 Put it in a conspicuous place that receives a lot of traffic, such as the hallway(s) to the cafeteria/break room or restrooms.
-As mentioned above, highlight goals, successes, achievements – such as, a team member earning their BOC (Building Operator Certification), FMP (Facility Management Professional), CFM (Certified Facility Manager), or some other credential that shows that they are far more than a glorified janitor.
+As mentioned above, highlight goals, successes, and achievements – such as, a team member earning their BOC (Building Operator Certification), FMP (Facility Management Professional), CFM (Certified Facility Manager), or some other credential that shows that they are far more than a glorified janitor.
 (See FM360 Training for more information on these credentials.)

 • Presentations – Look for opportunities in your various presentations, budget meetings, and business case pitches, especially to upper management and the C-suite, to not simply present facts & figures but to promote the value of facility services and their impact on worker productivity, employee & customer satisfaction, risk management, and the bottom line (The Rule of 100/10/1).

 Even though the facility industry has made significant progress in the past decade, we must all still do our part in identifying, communicating, and marketing the value of the Facilities Department and each and every one of its team members.
-Through our collective efforts, we will continue to see our industry advance and hopefully move closer to “Facilitopia”.
+Through our collective efforts, we will continue to see our industry advance and thrive closer to “Facilitopia”.

 Related Articles